 HISTOPATHOLOGIC DESCRIPTION: Haired skin: Effacing dermal collagen and adnexa, elevating the epidermis, infiltrating the epidermal and follicular epithelium, and extending into the subcutis and panniculus carnosus is an unencapsulated, infiltrative, poorly demarcated, densely cellular neoplasm composed of round cells arranged in sheets on a preexisting fibrovascular stroma.
-Neoplastic cells have indistinct cell borders, a moderate amount of eosinophilic cytoplasm, and irregularly round nuclei, with finely stippled chromatin, and one generally distinct nucleolus.
+Neoplastic cells have indistinct cell borders, a moderate amount of eosinophilic cytoplasm, and irregularly round nuclei with finely stippled chromatin and one generally distinct nucleolus.
 The mitotic rate averages 2 per 40X HPF.
 Anisocytosis and anisokaryosis are marked.
-Within the epidermis are clusters of intraepithelial neoplastic lymphocytes surrounded by clear space (Pautrier’s microabscesses) Diffusely within the superficial dermis there is abundant edema, hemorrhage and degenerate and non-degenerate neutrophils.
-The epidermis is focally ulcerated and replaced with a serocellular crust and has diffuse parakeratotic hyperkeratosis, multifocal intracorneal pustules, and epidermal hyperplasia (acanthosis).
+Within the epidermis are clusters of intraepithelial neoplastic lymphocytes surrounded by clear space (Pautrier’s microabscesses).
+Diffusely within the superficial dermis there is abundant edema, hemorrhage, scant fibrin, and degenerate and non-degenerate neutrophils.
+The epidermis is focally ulcerated and replaced with a serocellular crust; remaining epidermis is characterized by diffuse parakeratotic hyperkeratosis, multifocal intracorneal pustules, and epidermal hyperplasia (acanthosis).

 MORPHOLOGIC DIAGNOSIS: Haired skin: Epitheliotropic lymphoma, breed unspecified, canine.

 Signalment (JPC# 4089041): 4-year-old neutered male shepherd mix